viamrobotics/docs/docs/tutorials/services/try-viam-color-detection.md

 We recommend you verify the desired color detection value under actual lighting conditions.
 To determine the color value from the actual cam component image, you can use a pixel color tool, like [Color Picker for Chrome](https://chrome.google.com/webstore/detail/color-picker-for-chrome/clldacgmdnnanihiibdgemajcfkmfhia).

-If the color is not reliably detected, increase the `hue_tolerance_pct`.
+If the color is not reliably detected, drag the `Hue Tolerance` slider to the right or navigate to the `Raw JSON` tab to increase the `hue_tolerance_pct`.

 Note that the detector does not detect black, perfect greys (greys where the red, green, and blue color component values are equal), or white.
 {{< /alert >}}